FARMING THE BODY-FIELD

 To make us understand the sublime Truth, the SGGS (Sri Guru Granth Sahib) here uses the example (ਮਿਸਾਲ - Misaal) of the farmer (Kisaan or Kirsaan - the farmer).

 As time and again indicated in the SGGS, mere reading, mere listening or mere talking about the Truth will not do the trick to cure us from our psychological illness (Haume).
 All this has to be followed by full understanding.
-In turn, understanding will have to be followed by Amal (ਅਮਲ, ਕਰਣੀ, ਆਚਰਨ - Amal, Karnee, Aacharn, implementation of good deeds, etc.).
-Of what good is reading, listening or talking without understanding?
-And of what good is understanding without implementation?
+In turn, Understanding will have to be followed by Amal (ਅਮਲ, ਕਰਣੀ, ਆਚਰਨ - Amal, Karnee, Aacharn, implementation of good deeds, etc.).
+Of what good is reading, listening or talking without Understanding?
+And, of what good is Understanding without implementation -living it?

-To help us understand how to make the human life sublime, Gur-Shabad uses mystical representations, allegories, metaphors, similes, etc., explaining subtle truths expressed.
+To help us understand how to make the human life Sublime (Gurmukh Life), Gur-Shabad uses mystical representations, allegories, metaphors, similes, etc., explaining subtle truths expressed.
 Unless we become familiar with such poetic style it will be hard for us to properly perceive or appreciate what is being said and correctly judge its spiritual beauty.
 When the subtler Truth that has not been personally experienced, one cannot grasp it directly.
 However, with the help of allegories, metaphors and similes, the real nature of the Supreme Truth and this material world becomes relatively easier to grasp, provided their definite purpose and intention are kept in the mind.
-They have extensively been used by Bhai Gurdaas Ji in his Vaars and in the SGGS with a definite purpose and intention.
+They have extensively been used in the SGGS with a definite purpose and intention.
 Hence such mystical presentations, allegories, metaphors and similes should neither be taken literally, nor their significance should be stretched beyond the Gurbani's intention and purpose.
 With this in mind, let us try reflecting on as to how the SGGS would like us to farm the field of life.
 In this context, consider the following Shabad by Baabaa Nanak, which uses the simile (ਮਿਸਾਲ - Misaal) of the farmer to make us understand.

 First of all, the above Shabad appears to have been addressed to a Qazi.
 Nonetheless, it applies to all of us: including Sikhs and non-Sikhs alike.
-Having said that, now let's try to digest these fantastic Words of the Gur-Shabad.
+Having said that, now let's try to digest this Gur-Shabad.

-Farmers prepares their fields before sowing the seed, and diligently take care of them after they are sown.
-Some of these activities may include: ploughing (ਹੱਲ) fields, leveling them (ਸੁਹਾਗਾ), removing weeds (ਘਾ- ਫੂਸ) from them, applying fertilizer (ਰੂੜੀ), planting the seed (ਬੀਜ) properly, watering (ਸੇਂਜਾ) appropriately, hoeing (ਗੋਡੀ) on time, and so on.
+Farmers prepare their fields before sowing the seed, and diligently take care of them after they are sown.
+Some of these activities may include: ploughing fields (ਹੱਲ), leveling them (ਸੁਹਾਗਾ), removing weeds from them (ਘਾ- ਫੂਸ), applying fertilizer (ਰੂੜੀ), planting the seed (ਬੀਜ) properly, watering (ਸੇਂਜਾ) appropriately, hoeing (ਗੋਡੀ) on time, and so on.

 In addition, the farmer needs to sow the right seed.
 For example, if he plants Kikkar (acacia trees known for sharp and long thorns, not much shade, and no fruits), then he cannot expect grapes from it!
 Furthermore, he needs to do the plantation in the right season and climate, and then protect his fields from predators, etc. If he does not implement all these activities properly then he cannot expect to reap a good crop.
 Or worse, he may not reap any crop at all!

-The Gur-Shabad urges us to follow the farmer's diligent Karnee (ਕਰਣੀ).
+The Gur-Shabad urges us to follow the farmer's diligent Karnee (ਕਰਣੀ-practice...).
 The life or body is likened to a field (Khet).
-In order to sow the seed of Naam and good Karma in it, and make the life of Aatamic Jeevan (spiritual or Divine Life), it has to be properly prepared and cared for.
+In order to sow the seed of Naam in it, and make the life of Aatamic Jeevan (Spiritual, Divine Life, or Gurmukh Life), it has to be properly prepared and cared for.

 The Gur-Shabad indicates that in order to sow the sublime seed of Naam in the body-field, we need to clear it of the weeds: inner garbage that consists of the "five" or "Panch" faults of our Haume (false ego-sense): lust, anger, greed, emotional attachments and pride (along with numerous variations of these "five").